tomi3-11/Python-beginner-CLI-projects/README.md

 	v.
 Exit — Close the application safely.

-How to Use.
+# How to Use.

-1. Clone the repository:
+# 1. Clone the repository:

 Copy code

 git clone https://github.com/tomi3-11/Python-beginner-CLI-projects.git

-2. Navigate to the project folder:
+# 2. Navigate to the project folder:

 cd Python-beginner-CLI-projects

-3. Run any project:
+# 3. Run any project:

 python filename.py  e.g todo.py

-# or
+or

 python notes_app.py

-Contributions
+# Contributions
 Contributions, ideas, and improvements are welcome!
 Feel free to open issues or submit pull requests.

-Acknowledgements.
+# Acknowledgements.
 Built with love for learning and practicing Python ❤️

 Inspired by the idea of mastering Python through small, focused projects.

-✨ Happy Coding!
+# ✨ Happy Coding!